- pillow covers

 Unclear effect.
 Aggressive cleaning with HEPA filter vacuum may help.

-In a 2001 Pediatrics study, HEPA Air Cleaners Were Not Very Effective For Decreasing Visits and Asthma Symptoms in Children Exposed to Tobacco Smoke.
+2001 Pediatrics study, HEPA Air Cleaners Were Not Very Effective For Decreasing Visits and Asthma Symptoms in Children Exposed to Tobacco Smoke.

 Bathing pets